Retiring in Oklahoma: a complete guide

 Where are the best places to retire in Oklahoma?

-If Oklahoma is your chosen retirement state, here are some of the best places to retire in:
+If Oklahoma is your chosen retirement state, here are some of the best places to retire:

-2. Oklahoma City - Oklahoma City has a low cost of living, friendly community, and a thriving economy.
-The city also offers a wide range of cultural attractions, including museums, galleries, and theaters.
+2. Oklahoma City — Oklahoma City has a low cost of living, a friendly community, and a thriving economy.
+It also offers a wide range of cultural attractions, including museums, galleries, and theaters.

-3. Edmond - Edmond is a small suburban town located just north of Oklahoma City.
-The town offers a low cost of living, excellent healthcare facilities, and a variety of recreational opportunities, including golf courses and parks.
+3. Edmond — Edmond is a small suburban town located just north of Oklahoma City.
+It offers a low cost of living, excellent healthcare facilities, and a variety of recreational opportunities, including golf courses and parks.

-6. Ardmore - Ardmore is a small town located in southern Oklahoma.
-The town offers a low cost of living, friendly community, and a variety of outdoor recreational activities, including hiking, fishing, and camping.
+6. Ardmore — Ardmore is a small town in southern Oklahoma.
+It offers a low cost of living, a friendly community, and a variety of outdoor recreational activities, including hiking, fishing, and camping.

 Oklahoma has a lower cost of living than many other states in the US, with lower housing, healthcare and transportation costs.
 This is a huge advantage for retirees, especially those on a fixed income looking to make their money go further.